pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

-The U.S. clearly dominates in album production (or at least the production of albums that are cataloged on MA;
+* <span class="strong-text">The U.S. clearly dominates in album production
+(or at least the production of albums that are cataloged on MA;
-although I'm quite confident the selection bias is not too strong considering how active the MA community is).
+although I'm quite confident the selection bias is not too strong considering how active the MA community is).</span>

-Most of the top countries in the scene are of course European.
+* <span class="strong-text">Most of the top countries in the scene are European.</span>

 #### U.S. states of origin